sharjeel-193/github-actions-basic-to-advance/README.md

 3. Review the custom actions in `.github/actions/` to learn how to create reusable components

 4. Check the `docs/Osama_GitHub_Actions.pdf` for comprehensive documentation

+5. Make the changes in the README to check the effect of Actions established.
 ---